News and Updates

 Oh my crap, I have neglected this page for far too long!
 After a year or so, stupid Google started to finally find this website through searches.
 Altavista picked it up way before Google did, so I wonder why Google has become #1.
 It really isn't the same search engine as it once was, but most people don't even seem to notice or care.
 I think my best bet to increase exposure for this site is to piggyback on Wikipedia entries for several SFC games and link to this website.
 This page is still alive, even though updates are so few and far between.
 I'm flattered to see other sites out there that steal the images I've created.
 The Super Famicom Central had taken my original hand-designed SFC logo from this page (complete with jpeg artifacting that I had cleaned up many years ago) and was using it for the longest time, yet they still claim today that the Super Famicom Central (which started in 1999) is the "original and only Super Famicom dedicated site" even though as far as English-language SFC-dedicated homepages go, my SFC page has been around since 1997, LOL!
 Anyhow, despite the erroneous claims, theirs is a great SFC resource page, so check it out.

-Last summer I even planed a big 10 year anniversary update, but I never got around to it.
+Last summer I even planned a big 10 year anniversary update, but I never got around to it.
 There are still so many reviews I have yet to complete.
 In February of 2007, I came back from another trip to Japan with several more SFC games, and I now have a Sufami Turbo to play around with.
 I've heard that if you put two Sufami Turbo cartridges in the device at one time, you can share characters between games.
 I have SD Gundam Generations and Sailor Moon: Fuwa Fuwa Panic 2.
 I was unable to play Gundam characters in the Sailor Moon puzzle game and vice versa.
 I'll have to do more research.

 For now, please check out this incredibly cool Youtube video I found: 100 Japanese exclusive super famicom games in 10 minutes.